rwittmuess/robot_arm_project/README.md

 ## 🛠️ Features

+- 6-Axis Robot Arm Simulation:
-- Define and simulate a 6-axis robot arm
+    - Define and simulate a robot arm with 6 joints, each representing an axis of movement.
+- Smooth Movement:
+    - Implement smooth transitions between positions using simple linear interpolation.
+- Interactive Web GUI:
-- Input joint angles via ...
+    - Manual Control: Adjust joint angles via a user-friendly browser interface.
-- Smooth movement using linear interpolation
-- Live visualization of joint states in browser
+    - Live Visualization: View real-time updates of the robot's joint states and movement.
-- Simple GUI for manual control
+- Cross-Platform Execution:
-- Dockerized frontend and backend for cross-platform execution
+    - Both frontend and backend are containerized with Docker for easy deployment and portability.

 ## 📁 Project Structure
 1. **Robot Arm Setup**: